Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tập đoàn dầu mỏ Saudi Aramco của Saudi Arabia đạt lợi nhuận 'khủng' trong năm 2022.
 (Nguồn: NBC News)

-According to sources, ahead of an important meeting scheduled to take place in Vienna (Austria) on June 4, between the Organization of the Petroleum Exporting Countries (OPEC) and its allies, also known as OPEC+, the conflict between the two countries that produce the most oil in the world is becoming more and more obvious.
+According to sources, ahead of an important meeting scheduled to take place in Vienna (Austria) on June 4 between the Organization of the Petroleum Exporting Countries (OPEC) and its allies, also known as OPEC+, the conflict between the two countries that produce the most oil in the world is becoming more and more obvious.

 Last week, Saudi Arabia's energy minister issued a warning to short sellers in the oil market, sending a signal that OPEC+ was ready to cut production further, as speculators increased bets on falling oil prices and Russia failed to meet its commitment to voluntary production cuts.

-Meanwhile, Russian President Vladimir Putin said oil prices were approaching “economically reasonable” levels – a sign that there may be no need to change the alliance’s current output policy anytime soon.
+Meanwhile, Russian President Vladimir Putin said that oil prices were approaching “economically reasonable” levels – a sign that there may be no need to change the alliance’s current output policy anytime soon.

 In early April 2023, Saudi Arabia, Russia and other OPEC+ members announced that they would voluntarily reduce production to support oil prices.

-Currently, the latest figures show that Russia is still pumping large volumes of oil onto the market - a measure that helps the country maximize revenue for its domestic economy, which is facing many difficulties due to the military campaign and sanctions.
+Currently, the latest figures show that Russia is still pumping large volumes of oil into the market - a measure that helps the country maximize revenue for its domestic economy, which is facing many difficulties due to the military campaign and sanctions.

 Source